biplabroy-1/AI-companion/README.md

 <div align="center">

-# AI Companion (Lovable + Supabase)
+# AI Companion

 An adaptive AI "best friend" chat application with mood-aware responses, personalization, and streaming AI completions.
-Built with React, Vite, Tailwind, shadcn-ui, Supabase, and Lovable's AI Gateway.
+Built with React, Vite, Tailwind, shadcn-ui, Supabase, and GROQ's AI Gateway.

+Voice/calling is powered by LiveKit (self-hosted on our GCP server) with Twilio as the phone number provider, Deepgram for streaming speech-to-text (STT), Groq for LLM inference, and ElevenLabs for text-to-speech (TTS).

 </div>